weareoutman/wangshenwei.com/src/posts/introducing-plain-blog.md

 }
 ```

-Note: in order to enable ESM for `.js` files, you have to set `"type": "module"` for your `package.json`.

-[The config](https://github.com/weareoutman/plain-blog/blob/main/website/plain.config.js) of our [documentation site](https://weareoutman.github.io/plain-blog/) is just as simple as above, with [several lines of css](https://github.com/weareoutman/plain-blog/blob/main/website/src/styles.css), it's not bad.

-Wit a little more work, it can look nicer, just like [my personal blog](https://www.wangshenwei.com/).
+With a little more work, such as [customizing components](https://github.com/weareoutman/wangshenwei.com/blob/master/plain.config.js), it can look nicer, just like [my personal blog](https://www.wangshenwei.com/).

 ## Features tracking